Skip to content

 One simple example, Michael Jordan became the king of basketball because he used to practice when other players were taking a break.

-He wasn’t selected in his high school team, he wasn’t selected by his college team, and he wasn’t selected by the first two NBA teams.
+He wasn’t selected in his high school basketball team, he wasn’t selected by his college team, and he wasn’t selected by the first two NBA teams.

 Truth is he gave his all for basketball that he only valued and cared in his entire basketball career.

-Our mindset isn’t static, it is dynamic as cloud.
-Clouds don’t change into something new, it only changes its shape and size.
+Our mindset isn’t static, it is dynamic as cloud, clouds don’t change into something new, it only changes its shape and size.

-As what Michael Jordan did, we have to value and respect what we’re doing regardless of the final outcome.
+Clayton Geoffreys, the author of ‘Michael Jordan‘ the biography of the legend says “As what Michael Jordan did despite many early failures, we have to value and respect what we’re doing regardless of the final outcome.”

 We must teach our kids: Becoming is way better than being.